Blocks in flat families of finite-dimensional algebras: Blocks via central characters

 \section{Blocks via central characters}

-The main result in this section is Theorem \ref{maintheorem_blex_descr} which gives an explicit description of the gluing loci introduced in \S\ref{blocks_of_localizations} via zero loci of central characters of simple modules of the generic fiber.
-This allows us (in principle) to construct the whole (atomic) block graph once we know the central characters.
-Parts of the argumentation are due to Bonnafé and Rouquier \cite[Appendice C]{BR-cellules}.
+In this section we discuss an approach to explicitly compute the block structure of $A$ in any point $\fp \in \Spec(R)$, and so to compute the whole block stratification.
+This is based on the knowledge of the central characters of the generic fiber of $A$.
+Parts of the arguments presented here are due to Bonnafé and Rouquier \cite[Appendix D]{BR-cellules}.